About This Site

 Acknowledgements

-I'd like to thank all those who supported my dive into the world of the 9845, first of all my wife for her tolerance and patience in respect to time & space (yes those 9845 need really lots of both), Dethard for saving his father's collection and all the transport efforts, Andreas for letting me win my first 9845C, then Tony for always being ready for another tech-talk, Marl for his historical reports and Bob for his 9836 donations which together opened the opportunity to extend my knowledge towards the 200 & 500 series, and lots of others for their hints what to do and what better not to do.
+I'd like to thank all those who supported my dive into the world of the 9845, first of all my wife for her tolerance and patience in respect to time & space (yes those 9845 need really lots of both), Dethard for saving his father's collection and all the transport efforts, Andreas for letting me win my first 9845C, then Tony for always being ready for another tech-talk, Jon for never getting fatigue supporting with his fantastic website and beyond, Marl and Charlie for their historical reports, Rudolf for donating diverse 9845 items including invaluable blueprints, Bob for his 9836 donations which together opened the opportunity to extend my knowledge towards the 200 & 500 series - plus the spare parts for my 98770, Dave for his comprehensive testing and analysis work on the HPDrive program with the HP64K and the HP1000, Friedhelm for spending even more useful equipment, and lots of others for their hints what to do and what better not to do.

 So I hope you'll have some fun with this site, and if you like to contribute by yourself, you're more than welcome.